Regulation Colours: British Army

 The last British Army regiment to carry its regimental colours into battle was the 58th (Rutlandshire) Regiment of Foot in January 1881 at the Battle of Laing's Nek during the First Boer War.

-Only one British Regiment carries more than two colours on parade.
-This is the Yorkshire Regiment, who carry four colours.
-The second pair consists of a stand of honorary battle flags, which are the original size of 6'6" × 6'.
+Two British regiments carry more than two colours on parade.
+The Royal Yorkshire Regiment, who carry four colours.
+The second pair consists of a stand of honorary battle flags, which are the original size of 6 ft 6 in × 6 ft.
 These honorary colours, 'King's Honorary Colour' and 'Regimental Honorary Colour,' were originally awarded to the 76th Regiment of Foot, which later became the 2nd Battalion of the Duke of Wellington's (West Riding Regiment) in 1808, by the Honorable East India Company for their distinguished services during the Battle of Ally Ghur and again at Delhi between 1802 and 1804.
 In 1948 the 1st and 2nd Battalions merged and retained the Honorary Colours.
 In 2006 the Duke of Wellington's Regiment merged with the Prince of Wales's Own Regiment of Yorkshire and the Green Howards to form the 'Yorkshire Regiment (14th/15th, 19th and 33rd/76th Foot)'.
+The Honourable Artillery Company has both a stand of colours (king's and regimental) and guns.
+The latter are also regarded as colours and accorded the same compliments just as the Royal Artillery regard their guns as their colours.

 Rifle regiments (today The Rifles) plus the Brigade of Gurkhas do not use colours at all owing to their role.
-The latter, however, carries the King's Truncheon awarded in 1857 instead.
+The latter, however, carries the Queen's Truncheon awarded in 1857 instead.